transdigiware/blockchain/howto/ibp-console-govern-components.md

 In these cases, it will be necessary to use the Kubernetes dashboard or delete the node or relevant pods manually.
 If you attempt to delete pods that contain deployments such as peers, CAs, or ordering nodes, the pod will automatically restart and not be permanently deleted.

-Because smart contracts are deployed into their own pods and not directly into the peer container, they will not be deleted when a peer is deleted.
+Because smart contracts installed on a 2.x peer are deployed into their own pods and not directly into the peer container, they will not be deleted when a peer is deleted.
 They will have to be deleted either using the UI of your cluster or by issuing kubectl commands.
+Smart contracts installed on a v1.4.x peer will be deleted when the peer is deleted.
 {: important}